 While this sports-related example is easy to explain, this same process occurs in other types of skill development as well.
 Hence it’s important for you to surround yourself with people (managers, more experienced peers, mentors) who will help you make the transition from conscious incompetence to conscious competence.

 Creating a skill development plan

-If you’re committed to developing your skills, you need an actual plan, one that factors in the sills you need:
+If you’re committed to developing your skills and hitting development goals, you need an actual plan, one that factors in the skills you need:

 - Now for success in your current role or at the moment

 - Soon for growth in your role or readiness for the next role

 Focus on the skills themselves (the “what” and the “why”) and the way in which you are going to learn them (the “how”).
 Give yourself some deadlines (the “when”).
 As a few examples, you might set skill-related short and long term goals to:

 - Build finance experience by taking on a part-time assignment this quarter within the company’s Finance function [an experience-oriented goal]